Gerhard Branstner: Career

 Branstner was unofficial collaborator of the GDR State Security under the code name "Friedrich".

-In April 2000, Branstner was expelled from the Party of Democratic Socialism because of his article Klartext, Herr Comrade Gysi! published in the Junge Welt on 14 March 2000; however, the party expulsion was already rescinded in June by the party's federal arbitration commission because of his objection.
+In April 2000, Branstner was expelled from the Party of Democratic Socialism because of his article Klartext, Herr Comrade Gysi! published in the Junge Welt on 14 March 2000.
+However, the party expulsion was already rescinded in June by the party's federal arbitration commission because of his objection.

-He lived his last years in Berlin, where, in addition to his work as an author, he mostly performed at theatre events and readings.
+He lived his last years in Berlin, where, in addition to his work as an author, he mostly performed at theater events and readings.
 Branstner died in Berlin at the age of 81.
 His grave is located at the Dorotheenstadt Cemetery in Berlin.